-An annual leakage rate of 18 percent from equipment in use is applied consistently across all member states (Gschrey et al., 2011) since no evidence has been found available from direct measurements which would suggest that leakage rates differ substantially between EU countries for this source sector.
-The leakage from this source mainly reflects losses during refill (Schwartz and Harnisch 2003) Figure 6 shows the default GAINS leakage rate applied to all EU-28 countries in comparison to the different leakage rates reported by member states to UNFCCC (2015) for years 2005 and 2010.
+Figure 9 shows the default GAINS leakage rate applied to all EU-28 countries in comparison to the different leakage rates reported by member states to UNFCCC (2015) for years 2005 and 2010.
 At the end-of-life the scrapped equipment is assumed to be fully loaded with refrigerant which needs recovery, recycling or destruction.

 The control options available for this source are different good practise options including leakage control, improved components and end-of-life recollection.
 These options are assumed to remove 42 percent of emissions banked in equipment in use and almost 90 percent of scrapping emissions (Tohka, 2005).
 Good practice options are already implemented in the EU as part of the different regulations controlling F-gases (see Table 24).
-For substantial further emission reductions, the use of HFC-134a (GWP100=1300), HFC-125 (GWP100=2800), HFC-143a (GWP100=3800) and other high GWP blends need to be replaced by alternative low GWP refrigerants such as HFC-152a (GWP100=140), HC-290 (GWP = 3) or pressurized CO_2 (GWP100=1) (see Table 20).
-HFCs with global warming potentials of more than 2,500 will be banned in commercial refrigeration systems as per new F-gas regulation (EC 517/2014).
+For substantial further emission reductions, the use of HFC-134a (GWP100=1430), HFC-125 (GWP100=3500), HFC-143a (GWP100=4470) and other high GWP blends need to be replaced by alternative low GWP refrigerants such as HFC-152a (GWP100=124), HC-290 (GWP = 3) or pressurized CO2 (GWP100=1).
+HFCs with GWPs of more than 2,500 will be banned in commercial refrigeration systems as per new F-gas regulation (EC 517/2014).

-Figure 6: Leakage rates from stock in commercial refrigeration in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS.
+Figure 9: Leakage rates from stock in commercial refrigeration in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS.